Fake Check Schemes

 Work-at-Home Schemes: The potential victim answers an online advertisement or posts his/her resume on an Internet job search web site.
 The victim is awarded a job, “Payment Processing Clerk”, “Accounts Receivable Clerk”, etc. He/she is informed that the new employer is an international company located overseas.
-The company claims it costs too much to process U.S. checks in its own country and the victim's new job will be to receive payments (checks), deposit them into his/her bank account, and wire approximately 90 percent of the money to them.
+The company claims it costs too much to process U.S. checks in its own country.
+The victim's new job is to receive checks, deposit them into his/her bank account, and wire approximately 90% to them.
 This will save the company time and money (processing fees).
 The victim is instructed to keep 5-10 percent of the check value as his/her work-at-home salary.
 The victim deposits the check(s) and wires the money to the fictional employer when the funds are shown as available and posted to his/her account.
 It is done, of course, before the deposited check(s) actually clear.
 This check or money order is eventually recognized as counterfeit and the victim is responsible for the loss and associated fees.

 Love Losses: A scam artist poses as a single looking for a relationship through an online dating service.
-As the online relationship progresses, the potential victim-partner in the Internet relationship is informed funds are needed to pay for travel expenses for the person (scam artist) to travel to the United States so that the two can, “begin their life together.”
+As the online relationship progresses, the potential victim-partner is informed that funds are needed.
+These funds will cover the scam artist's travel expenses to the U.S. so the two can, “begin their life together.”
 The victim soon receives checks or money orders.
-The victim is instructed to deposit the check or money order into his/her bank account and transfer a portion of the funds, via a wire service, to cover the expenses of his/her new boyfriend/girlfriend.
+The victim is instructed to deposit the check or money order into his/her bank account.
+Then he/she must wire a portion of the funds to cover the expenses of the new boyfriend/girlfriend.
 The funds are posted to the victim's account and he/she wires the money to the new boyfriend/girlfriend.
 This check or money order is eventually recognized as counterfeit and the victim is responsible for the loss and associated fees.

 Overpayments: A fraudster offers overpayments on items you advertised in the classified or online auctions.
-They send or give you a check or money order for more than the purchase price and ask you to send the extra to someone who will take care of shipping.
+First, they provide you with a check or money order for more than the purchase price.
+Then they ask you to send the extra to someone who will take care of shipping.
 But there's no reason why they can't send that person the money directly.
-In another scenario, scam artists say that a check or money order payment will come from someone who owes them money and tell the victim to deduct his/her share and send them the rest.
+In another scenario, the scam artist says a check or money order will come from someone who owes them money.
+They instruct the victim to deduct his/her share and send them the rest.
 Maybe they're in a foreign country and because of currency differences it's difficult to make payment directly.
 But it's easy to transfer money electronically from anywhere - there's no reason to have someone else send payment.
 Fraudsters sometimes claim they sent the wrong amount "by mistake" and ask victims to return the excess.
 Legitimate buyers will be happy to send the exact amount you're owed.

 Rental Schemes: Finding a good roommate or someone reliable to rent your vacation property is hard enough without getting tangled up in a fake check scam.
 Learn the warning signs:

-- They claim to be moving from outside the area, even from another country, and send a check or money order for rent in advance plus extra to cover the cost of shipping their belongings.
+- They claim to be moving from outside the area, even from another country.
+They send a check or money order for rent in advance plus extra for the cost of shipping their belongings.
 They ask you to forward the shipping money to someone, but they can just as easily send it themselves.

 - They have unexpected expenses and ask you to cash a check or money order or send some of the deposit back as a favor.
 But they never intend to move in, and by the time you discover the scam they’ve moved on to the next victim.